 Introduction to Mardi Himal Trek

-The Mardi Himal Trek is a relatively new trekking route that has quickly gained popularity for its off-the-beaten-path charm.
-Located in the Annapurna region, the trek takes you to the base of Mardi Himal, a stunning peak that stands at 5,587 meters.
+The Mardi Himal Trek is a relatively new trekking route quickly gaining popularity for its off-the-beaten-path charm.
+Located in the Annapurna region, the trek takes you to the base of Mardi Himal, a stunning peak at 5,587 meters.
 The trail offers a variety of landscapes, from dense rhododendron forests to alpine meadows and rugged mountain terrain.
 This trek is ideal for those who want to experience the beauty of the Annapurna region without the large crowds typically found on the more famous trails like the Annapurna Base Camp or Everest Base Camp treks.

 The trek usually takes about 5 to 7 days, depending on your pace and the number of days you want to spend acclimatizing and exploring the area.
 The trail starts from Kande, near Pokhara, and winds through traditional Gurung and Magar villages, offering a glimpse into the local culture and way of life.
 The highlight of the trek is reaching the Mardi Himal Base Camp, where you are rewarded with panoramic views of the Annapurna range.